hpcc-systems/HPCC-Platform/devdoc/Metrics.rst

 In addition, the framework provides the support for retrieving values so that the component does not participate in metric reporting.
 The component simply creates the metrics it needs, then instruments the component to update the metric whenever its state changes.
-For example, the component may create a metric that counts the total number of requests it has received.
+For example, the component may create a metric that counts the total number of requests received.
 Then, wherever the component receives a request, a corresponding update to the count is added.
 Nowhere in the component is any code added to retrieve the count as that is handled by the framework.